jhucsf/spring2020/exercise/assembly.md

 Note that values must be popped from the the stack in the reverse of the order in which they were pushed.
 (It's a stack!)

 Don't forget that the stack pointer (`%rsp`) must be an exact multiple of 16 at the point of any `call` instruction.
 Each `push` of a 64 bit value will decrease `%rsp` by 8.
+Depending on how many `pushq`/`popq` instructions you have, you may need to adjust the stack pointer using `subq $8, %rsp` and `addq $8, %rsp` to ensure correct stack alignment.

 *Accessing array elements*.
 One challenge in this exercise is accessing array elements.
 Assuming you use 64-bit integers, each array element will occupy 8 bytes of storage.
 The indexed/scaled addressing mode is very convenient for directly accessing an array element based on its displacement from the array's base address.
 Let's say that `%r12` contains the base address of the array (i.e., it points to the first element of the array), and that `%r13` contains the index of an element.
 You can store the address of the chosen element in `%rsi` with the instruction